richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 - Required: Implementation of the referenced TS, as specified by the AS, is required to achieve minimal conformance.
-For example, IP and ICMP must be implemented by all Internet systems using the TCP/IP Protocol Suite.
+For example, IP and the Internet Control Message Protocl (ICMP) must be implemented by all Internet systems using the
+TCP/IP Protocol Suite.

 - Recommended: Implementation of the referenced TS is not